 That summer was my first in full-time employment but I managed to visit a load of city day festivals like Arcadia’s big London party, Love Saves the Day and another city day festival Field Day.
 I went back to my metaller roots with my first Download and headed for a gorgeous Croatian festival holiday at Love International.
 Then Boomtown for three weeks (very much mandatory!) and back in the Fashpack for Shambala.

-2019 – Morocco to Thailand and a lot of rain in between
+2019 – Morocco to Thailand & a lot of Rain Inbetween

-No big trip away for me as I was a bit too busy with my day job at Boomtown – but in March I slipped off to a whole new continent, Africa!
-And more precisely Marrakech in Morroco for a glorious Glastonbury spinoff Beat Hotel festival… you can read all about the experience here.
+No big trip away for me this as I was a bit too busy with my day job at Boomtown – but in March I slipped off to a whole new continent, Africa!
+And more precisely Marrakech in Morroco for a glorious Glastonbury spinoff Beat Hotel festival… you can read all about my Beat Hotel festival experience here.

-In summer I visited the small but perfectly formed Shindig, Forbidden Fruit in Ireland where I worked as a bridesmaid in an inflatable church, a scorcher of a Glastonbury where I was working on social media for Shangri La (a bit of a dream come true), my first Noisily (full blog post is coming soon!), Boomtown of course, Shambala, The Downs and a surprise finale in the form of a gorgeous little collaborative festival in Wales called Come-Bye.
+In summer I visited the small but perfectly formed Shindig, which holds a specials place in my heart for being my first festival where I went solely as a festival blogger!
+Forbidden Fruit in Ireland where I worked as a bridesmaid in an inflatable church, a scorcher of a Glastonbury where I was working on social media for Shangri La (a bit of a dream come true), my first Noisily (full blog post is coming soon!), Boomtown of course, Shambala, The Downs and a surprise finale in the form of a gorgeous little collaborative festival in Wales called Come-Bye.

 Aaaaand I’ve just come back from my final festival of the decade, the incredible Wonderfruit Festival in Thailand… which was… wow.
 Watch this space for a full review and guide which will be coming very soon!